 First, for those of you who are current Freshmen or Sophomores, if you are in your first year or two here at VU, think about taking as many COM courses as you can fit in your schedule.

-Two things to remember: 1) You must take two of the following three courses prior to declaring the major: COM 1000, COM 1100, COM; and 2) since 2000-level courses are prerequisites for all our 3000-level courses, the sooner you take at least one 2000 level course, the sooner you're into our advanced courses.
+Two things to remember: 1) You must take the two following courses prior to declaring the major: COM 1000 and COM 1100 and 2) since 2000-level courses are prerequisites for all our 3000-level courses, the sooner you take at least one 2000 level course, the sooner you're into our advanced courses.